premisedata/gcp-tutorials/013-bigquery-remote-functions/README.md

 # Backend Alerts

-This is a tutorial on how to deploy a cloudfunction as well as various GCP monitoring alerts.
+This is a tutorial on how to deploy a BigQuery remote functions.

 ## Written Tutorial